LADSoft/OrangeC/build.md

 The distribution directories are meant to go in a subdirectory.
 I name mine OrangeC and put it in the root, then put the SRC and DOC directories in there.
 Later, the build steps may create other directories such as a BIN directory and an INCLUDE directory.

+You may have limited success using a deeply nested directory as the root.
+Orange C has a path size limitation of 260 characters, and the path to some of the library files is nested very deeply.
+Try using C:\orangec or c:\workingdir\orangec

 There is a master makefile, and then there are multiple *.mak files which perform various subtasks.
 In particulare there is a platform-specific make file for each compiler, and a makefile called 'treetop.mak' which performs most common tasks.

 Note that treetop.mak does not automatically check dependencies for .h files.
 That is something I will add at a later date.